Cloud-CV/EvalAI/docs/source/faq(developers).md

 #### Q. Getting Mocha Error

 ```
-Can not load reporter “mocha”,it is not registered
+Can not load reporter "mocha", it is not registered
 ```

 Uninstall karma and then install